-Adjust the

-angle of the fixture by loosening both knobs and tilting the fixture.
+Adjust the angle of the fixture by loosening both knobs and tilting the fixture.
 After finding the desired position, retighten both knobs.

-- When selecting installation location, take into consideration lamp replacement access (if applicable) and routine maintenance. - Safety cables MUST ALWAYS be used. - Never mount in places where the fixture will be exposed to rain, high humidity, extreme temperature changes or restricted ventilation.
+- When selecting installation location, take into consideration lamp replacement access (if applicable) and routine maintenance. - Safety cables MUST ALWAYS be used.

-USING THIS FIXTURE WITH THE WICICLE® WIRELESS DMX SYSTEM
+USING THIS FIXTURE WITH THE wICICLE® WIRE-LESS DMX SYSTEM

-In addition to the unbridled thrill you al-רירון אוויינים ready received the first time you plugged in your fixture, you'll be delighted to know that This fixture also works seamlessly with our wiCICLE® Wireless DMX system, without additional power.
+In addition to the unbridled thrill you already received the first time you plugged in your fixture, you'll be delighted to know that This fixture also works seamlessly with our wiCICLE® Wireless DMX system, without additional power.